se-research/OpenDaVINCI/automotive/miniature/boxparker/README.md

 ### Installing OpenDaVINCI & automotive data structures library

-Next, you need to install the OpenDaVINCI library an the automotive data structures library:
+Next, you need to install the OpenDaVINCI library and the automotive data structures library:

 Install the OpenDaVINCI library: